Nadirici/SchoolManagement/README.md

 - `PUT /grades/{id}` - Updates a grade **(TODO)**
     - Request Body : `{ "value": double }`

-Here's a **Development Roadmap** section to guide the next stages of your project.
-This can be added to the README file for future reference.

----

 ## 📈 Development Roadmap

 This roadmap outlines the next steps for expanding and enhancing the School Management System.
 The following features and improvements will make the system more functional, secure, and user-friendly.